Yubico/yubikit-android/piv/README.md

 # PIV Module
-The **PIV** module provides an implementation of the Personal Identity Verification (PIV) interface specified in the [NIST SP 800-73 document "Cryptographic Algorithms and Key Sizes for PIV"](https://csrc.nist.gov/publications/detail/sp/800-73/4/final).
+The **PIV** module provides an implementation of the Personal Identity Verification (PIV) interface specified in the NIST SP 800-73 document ["Cryptographic Algorithms and Key Sizes for PIV"](https://csrc.nist.gov/publications/detail/sp/800-78/4/final).
-This standard specifies how to perform RSA or ECC sign/decrypt operations using a private key stored on the smartcard, through common interfaces, such as PKCS#11.
+This standard specifies how to perform RSA or ECC sign/decrypt operations using a private key stored on the smart card through common interfaces, such as PKCS#11.

 The **PIV** module requires at minimum Java 7 or Android 4.4.
 Future versions may require a later baseline.
-Anything lower than Android 8.0 may receive less testing by Yubico.
+Anything lower than Android 8.0 may have been tested to a lesser extent.

 ## Integration Steps <a name="integration_steps"></a>
 ### Download